Carlos Estrada (footballer, born 1997)

 Carlos Salvador Pablo Renato Estrada Santos (born 12 September 1997), commonly known as Chava, is a Guatemalan professional footballer who plays as a defender for Liga Guate club Municipal.

 Club career

 Malacateco

 Estrada started his career with Guatemalan side Malacateco.

 Comunicaciones

 In 2016, he signed for Comunicaciones in the Guatemalan top flight.

 Al-Karkh

 In 2022, Estrada signed for Iraqi club Al-Karkh.

+International career

+On 28 May 2019, Estrada was called up to the Guatemala U23 team for the 2019 Toulon Tournament.